Welfare and Distributional Effects of Joint Intervention in Networks: Welfare and distributional effects

-On the other hand, under single intervention, inequality is strongly linked to the initial network \(\hb g\), and thus the planner could incur a much larger cost of welfare to be able to reduce inequality.
+By contrast, under single intervention, inequality is closely tied to the structure of the initial network \(\hat{\b g}\).
+As a result, the planner may incur a much larger welfare loss in order to achieve equality.